AcademySoftwareFoundation/tac/process/lifecycle.md

 * Neutral hosting of the project’s community and key assets (e.g., trademark, domain, etc.)
 * Assistance from the Academy Software Foundation TAC to facilitate collaboration with other project communities.
 * Blog announcement or similar communication announcing the inclusion of the project.
-* Right to refer to the project as an incubation project of Academy Software Foundation and an opportunity to participate in events and other collaborative activities sponsored by Academy Software Foundation.
+* Right to refer to the project as an incubation project of the Academy Software Foundation and an opportunity to participate in events and other collaborative activities sponsored by the Academy Software Foundation.
-* Subject to applicable trademark usage guidelines to display Academy Software Foundation’s logo on the project’s code repository.
+* Subject to applicable trademark usage guidelines, display the Academy Software Foundation’s logo on the project’s code repository.

 ### Expectations